-So let’s have a deeper look at walking by faith and not walking by sight…
+So let’s look deeper at walking by faith and not by sight…

 Walk By Faith Not By Sight Bible Verse KJV